-Calling card business is one of the most popular businesses in VoIP industry.
-Being one of the fastest growing VoIP service, it mostly attracts entrepreneurs who want to enter the VoIP market, businesses with established retail distribution channels, and service providers who want to diversify their revenue flow.
+Calling card business is one of the most popular businesses in the VoIP industry.
+Being one of the fastest growing VoIP services, it mostly attracts entrepreneurs who want to enter the VoIP market, businesses with established retail distribution channels, and service providers who want to diversify their revenue flow.

-Potential consumer segment includes – students, business and leisure travelers, expatriates, immigrants, and soldiers.
-Calling cards are a prepaid method of making long distance (domestic or international) calls.
-Using a calling card, one can save money on long distance phone bill.
-There are no monthly bills, no statements and no hassle.
+The potential consumer segment includes – students, business and leisure travelers, expatriates, immigrants, and soldiers.
+Calling cards are a prepaid method of making long-distance (domestic or international) calls.
+Using a calling card, one can save money on long-distance phone bills.
+There are no monthly bills, no statements, and no hassle.

 Why should you start Calling Card Business?